SwissBorg/lithium/README.md

   # enough to allow for membership events to be gossiped and persistent
   # actor to be migrated.
   stable-after = 30s

+  # Down the partition if it has been unstable for too long.
+If the cluster
+  # wait too long before downing itself persistent actors might already be
+  # restarted on another partition, leading to two instances of the same
+  # persistent actor.
+  down-all-when-unstable = on
 }
 ```